Angshu101/smartpx/README.md

 # Theme: Mobile selling
-<P align="left"> This website where we can browse different types of phones, the feature of this websites is: -
+<P align="left"> This website where we can browse different types of phones, the feature of this websites is: -<br>
 1. The best-selling phones and the latest phones launched can be sorted to the top.<br>
 2. The website is admin controlled. <br>
 3. Each product has its unique descriptions that can be manipulated by the admin.<br>